 Artist Biography

-Michelle Amos is an award winning fiber artist and emerging fiber arts historian residing in New Albany, IN.
+Michelle Amos is an award winning fiber artist and an emerging fiber arts historian residing in New Albany, IN.
 She is the Executive Director for the Little Loomhouse in Louisville, KY and a 2024 Center for Craft (Ashville, NC) Archive Fellow.
-Amos has a Bachelor of Fine Arts Degree from the University of Louisville in fiber construction, has been a Kentucky Museum of Art and Craft Resident Artist , and Collider Artist in Residence for the South Central Regional Library in Louisville, KY.
+Amos has a Bachelor of Fine Arts Degree from the University of Louisville in fiber construction, has been a Kentucky Museum of Art and Craft Resident Artist, and Collider Artist in Residence for the South Central Regional Library in Louisville, KY.
 After producing six solo and performance art exhibitions (2001-2011), she shifted focus to Kentucky Fiber Artists' stories and influence on contemporary craft.
-She has curated three exhibitions on the subject for the Lou Tate Gallery at the Little Loomhouse, one of which was covered in Forbes.
-Amos has taught workshops and presented on Kentucky weaving patterns and history across the state, including the Berea Learnshops where her design was selected to commemorate their 10th anniversary.
-She continues to present on Kentucky fiber artists history in national presentations and has published a couple articles on the subject.
+She has discussed the subject in national presentations and authored several publications on the subject, including an article for Hyperallergic (2025).
+Amos has curated four exhibitions at the Little Loomhouse concerning Kentucky Fiber Artists’ contributions to American craft, one of which was covered in Forbes (2022).
+She has taught workshops and presented on Kentucky weaving patterns and history across the state, including the Berea Learnshops where her design was selected to commemorate their 10th anniversary.

-Amos is a member of the Handweavers Guild of America, Kentucky Craft History and Education Association, The Center for Craft, The Little Loomhouse, and she is a Kentucky Colonel.
+Amos is a member of the Handweavers Guild of America, Weave a Real Peace (WARP), Kentucky Craft History and Education Association, The Center for Craft, The Little Loomhouse, and she is a Kentucky Colonel.